-Excerpted from “Understanding One’s Nature and Putting the Truth Into Practice” in Records of Christ’s Talks
+Excerpted from “Understanding One’s Nature and Putting the Truth Into Practice” in Records of Talks of Christ of the Last Days

 Exactly what are the criteria for putting the truth into practice?
 How is whether you are putting the truth into practice measured and defined?
 How does God determine whether you are someone who accepts His words upon hearing them?
 He looks at whether, during the time that you have believed in Him and listened to sermons, there has been any change in your internal state, in your disobedience toward Him, and in the essence of the various aspects of your corrupt disposition.
 He looks at whether you have replaced these with the truth, and at whether you have changed in your external behavior and actions or in the essence of your corrupt disposition deep within your heart.
 God measures you according to these things.
 Having listened to sermons and eaten and drunk of God’s words for all these years, are your changes just superficial, or essential?
 Have there been changes in your disposition?
 Have there been changes in your misconceptions about God, your disobedience toward God, and in how you approach the commissions and duties that God entrusts to you?
 Has there been a reduction in your disobedience against God?
 When something happens and you are revealed to be disobedient, are you able to reflect upon yourself?
 Are you capable of obedience?
 Have you become more loyal to the commissions and duties that God entrusts to you, and is this loyalty pure?
 During the time that you have been listening to sermons, have your motives, ambitions, desires, and intentions been cleansed?
 Are these not criteria for measurement?
 Then there are also your misconceptions about God: Do you still cling to your original notions, vague and abstract imaginings, and conclusions?
 Do you still have complaints and other negative emotions?
 Have there been changes in terms of these things?
 If there has not been any change in these aspects, then what kind of person are you?
 This proves one fact: You are not someone who practices the truth.